Deploy an open source LLM on CKS

 * Access to the CoreWeave Cloud Console.
 For more information, see [Activate and sign in to your CoreWeave organization](/security/authn-authz/activate-org).

 * A Hugging Face access token.
 See the Hugging Face instructions at [User access tokens](https://huggingface.co/docs/hub/en/security-tokens).
 Be sure to copy and store the token in a secure location.
-You need it later in this guide.
+You will need it later in this guide.

 <Warning>